Canada Land Transfer Tax Calculator

 |No||PDTT is fully refundable to any who make Nova Scotia province of residence within 6 months from their purchase date.|

 |PEI||No||No||FTHB Exemption on the RPTT for provincial residents 6 months before the date of purchase.|

 The Government of Canada provides various rebates, incentives and grants in conjunction with the provinces and territories.
 Canada Housing and Mortgage Corporation (CMHC) has outlined these programs on its website.
 Although the homebuying journey and costs can be overwhelming, our goal at nesto is to simplify it for you here.
 Click on each link to understand each program in detail for its suitability to your homebuying needs – and see if you qualify.

 The First-Time Home Buyer Incentive (FTHBI) helps first-time homebuyers without adding to their financial burdens.
 Eligible first-time homebuyers with the minimum down payment for an insured mortgage can apply to finance a portion of their home purchase through a shared equity mortgage with the Government of Canada.

-The Home Buyers’ Amount offers a $5,000 non-refundable income tax credit on a qualifying home acquired during the year.
-The credit will provide up to $750 in federal tax relief for an eligible individual.
+The First-Time Home Buyers Tax Credit (HTBC) offers a $10,000 non-refundable income tax credit on a qualifying home acquired during the year.
+The credit will provide up to $1,500 in federal tax relief for an eligible individual.